tytso/xfstests-bld/README.md

 ## 5. Acceptance criteria

-(We modified our minimum acceptance criteria in Sprint 2 since we realized the amount of work needed to implement the build server and to enable the asynchronous communication between it and LTM)
+(We modified our minimum acceptance criteria in Sprint 2 since we realized the amount of work needed to implement the build server and to enable the asynchronous communication between it and the LTM)

 Minimum acceptance criteria:
 * Enhance the LTM to build a VM from a specific git commit ID.